RyuZhihao123/Instance-based-RN/README.md

 [[Codes]](https://github.com/RyuZhihao123/Instance-based-RN/tree/master/Task1_ourNewTasks/PieLineWidth)

 * `The line width` are different between training and testing sets in this task.
 By default, the line width of the piechart in training sets is 1, while the width of those in testing sets is 2 or 3.
+In addition, the output of networks is 6-dim vector, and each chart contains 3 to 6 pie sectors.

 <div align=center><img width="350" src="https://github.com/RyuZhihao123/Instance-based-RN/blob/master/image/PieLineWidth.png"/></div>